My Scene: My Scene Spanish episodes (2004–2005)

 There are 23 episodes released between 2004 and 2005 that were only featured in Spanish (and Portuguese).
 The animation art style changed, similar to the one used for Jammin' in Jamaica.
+These appeared as TV shorts on Nickelodeon in South America and the UK.
+A now lost English dub was made for the UK, where the viewer could vote on the Nick UK website for what ending for a specific episode would air.
+Compilations of these episodes would also appear on DVDs in Kellogg's cereal boxes, paired with content from Max Steel.
 The following is the list of episodes (in English and Spanish) in published order (according to timeline):